-PILO S M1 M2 М3 M4 M5 М6 P1.
+PILO PILOs M2 М3 M4 M5 M6 P1.
 Select and apply proven methods, tools and techniques to the effective and efficient implementation of information systems on common platforms, including the Internet platform; √ P2.
-Acquire essential knowledge in specific fields of computing disciplines including networking, artificial intelligence and security; ✓ P3.
+Acquire essential knowledge in specific fields of artificial intelligence, including machine learning, computer vision and natural language processing; ✓ P3.
 Apply necessary mathematical techniques to model, analyse and devise solutions to complex problems; P4.
 Work independently to develop an understanding of, and the knowledge and skills associated with the general support and mitigation of security risks of computer systems and networks; P5.
-Design and implement relational database, with an emphasis on how to organise, maintain, retrieve and analyse information; P6.
-Distinguish the fundamental and operational issues of computer systems, with considerations of user, business, ethical, societal and environmental needs; √ P7.
-Evaluate, prepare and communicate effectively on technical information to both technical and non-technical audience; ✓ P8.
+Design and implement both relational and non- relational data stores, with an emphasis on how to organise, maintain, retrieve and analyse information; P6.
+Distinguish the fundamental and operational issues of computer systems and artificial intelligence applications, with considerations of user, business, ethical, societal and environmental needs; √ P7.
+Evaluate, prepare and communicate effectively on technical information to both technical and non-technical audience; √ P8.
 Work as an effective member of a team in the analysis, design and development of software systems, with recognition of requirement to support equality, diversity and inclusion; ✓ P9.
 Use project planning, risk management and quality management techniques in solutions to complex problems; √ P10.
-Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own; ✓ P11.
-(For Business Intelligence specialization) Gain an indepth knowledge of technologies related to data analysis and management of information to support business processes in enterprises; P12. general and advanced knowledge of current technologies and operating environment for the development of the gaming and tourism industry; P13.
-(For Computer Education specialization) Acquire general and practical knowledge of computer education and its practicing environment in secondary education;
+Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own. √